jgneff/openjdk/README.md

 OpenJDK 64-Bit Server VM (build 15.0.1+9-snap, mixed mode, sharing)
 ```

-If you refer to locations outside of your home directory in the arguments to the OpenJDK Snap commands or their aliases, such as the JavaFX SDK directory below, you'll see an *Access Denied* error:
+If you refer to locations outside of your home directory in the arguments to the Snap package commands or aliases, such as the JavaFX SDK directory below, you'll see an *Access Denied* error message:

 ```console
 $ java -p /snap/openjfx/current/sdk/lib \